joshslade/upwork-analysis-project/README.md

         - proposalsTier (Track the lifetime of a job on the platform and monitor proposals growth)

 ### Workflow
-1. Generate & Open search URLS
+1. Generate & Open search URLS - not yet implemented
-2. Save pages using WebScrapBook
+2. Save pages using WebScrapBook - done
-3. Process downloads - check searchID does not exist before proceeding
+3. Process downloads using main.py and push to supabase - done
-4. Extract & process jobs
-5. Push jobs to supabase - UPSERT job_id, UPDATE search record with total jobs and new jobs
-6. Refresh Airtable with Updated jobs, archive the triaged jobs
+  - extract_jobs from the html into json files
+  - process_jobs to transform and load the data into supabase
+4. Cleanup and load jobs into Airtable - TODO next
+  - Query jobs in Airtable and fetch the airtable status for each job_id.
+Update airtable_status in supabase jobs schema
+  - Flush all lead and discarded jobs from airtable
+  - push top 50 jobs from supabase to airtable where Status is lead or blank based on priority logic to be defined.